-Biden’s Climate Law Is Ending 40 Years of Hands-off Government
+Biden’s Climate Law Is Ending 40 Years of Hands-Off Government

-For America to decarbonize, it must re-industrialize.
+For America to decarbonize, it must reindustrialize.

 On Tuesday, President Joe Biden signed the Inflation Reduction Act into law.
 It is no exaggeration to say that his signature immediately severed the history of climate change in America into two eras.
 Before the IRA, climate campaigners spent decades trying and failing to get a climate bill through the Senate.
 After it, the federal government will spend $374 billion on clean energy and climate resilience over the next 10 years.
 The bill is estimated to reduce the country’s greenhouse-gas emissions by about 40 percent below their all-time high, getting the country two-thirds of the way to meeting its 2030 goal under the Paris Agreement.